axjtan/SimpleFlashLight/README.md

                  Use it to report successes.
 For example: successfully connected to a server.

 Log.d (Debug)  : Use this for debugging purposes.
-                 If you want to print out a bunch of messages so you can log the exact flow of your program, use this.
-                 If you want to keep a log of variable values, use this.
+                 Use this to log variable values and/or log exact flow of program.

-Log.v (Verbose): Use this when you want to go absolutely nuts with your logging.
+Log.v (Verbose): Use this when want to log every single issue.
-                 If for some reason you've decided to log every little thing in a particular part of your app, use the Log.v tag.